lukaszwilisowski/domain-repository/DISCUSSION.md

 }
 ```

-- using specific repositories for each type of db entity, in business functions (or CQRS queries / commands)
+- using specific repositories for each type of db entity, in business functions (or CQRS queries / commands), as in example:

 ```typescript
 class OrderService {